getporter/porter/CONTRIBUTING.md

   Documentation](#preview-documentation).
 * `test` runs all the tests.
 * `clean-packr` removes extra packr files that were a side-effect of the build.
-  Normally this is run automatically but if you run into issues with packr and dep, run this command.
+  Normally this is run automatically but if you run into issues with packr, run this command.
-* `dep-ensure` runs dep ensure for you while taking care of packr properly.
-Use this if your PRs are often failing on `verify-vendor` because of packr.
-This can be avoided entirely if you use `make build-porter-client` or `make build`.
-* `verify-vendor` cleans up packr generated files and verifies that dep's Gopkg.lock and vendor/ are up-to-date.
-Use this makefile target instead of running dep check manually.

 ## Install mixins